DevTony101/js-todo-app-indexed_db/CONTRIBUTING.md

 git commit -m "Fix: <ISSUE>"
 ```

+Additionally, if your contribution introduces a new functionality to the application, make sure to write about it on the [**features** section on the README file](https://github.com/DevTony101/js-todo-app-indexed_db#features).

 ### Pushing changes

 When you are ready, push your changes to GitHub using the following command: